 In Device Manager again, click View, then “Show hidden devices.”
 Go down to keyboards, then right-click and uninstall everything called “HID Keyboard Device.”
 This is actually a bit of a catch-all term, as various other external devices – even mice – can be included here.
 Remember to reinstall a device you just need to plug it in.

 That covers the most common reasons why your laptop keyboard might be struggling.
 Another thing you may want to try is uninstalling any third-party keyboard software you may have due to other devices.
-Has that helped?
+Has this helped?
 Let us know if you’ve found your own solution to this niggling problem!